-Measure letters will be assigned by the Elections Office pursuant to Elections Code Section 13116.
-Measures letters will be assigned in alphabetical order when the election order has been received.
-Placer County begins each year will the letter A and continues through the alphabet until the end of the year, excluding the letters I and O.
+Measure letters will be assigned by the Elections Office pursuant to Elections Code § 13116.
+Measure letters will be assigned in alphabetical order when the election order has been received.
+Placer County begins each year with the letter A and continues through the alphabet until the end of the year, excluding the letters I and O.